Mixture models applied to heterogeneous populations: Finite mixture models

 Assuming that the parameters in $\bfPhi$ are prior independent and identically distributed and that $k$ is unknown, the prior distribution is given by: for $i=1,\dots, n$ and $j=1, \dots, k$,

 where $\mbox{Dirichlet }(a)$ generically denotes the symmetric Dirichlet distribution with parameter $a$.
 The symmetric Dirichlet distributions are often used, since there typically is no prior knowledge favoring one component over another.
-Since all elements of the parameter vector have the same value, the distribution alternatively is parametrized by a single scalar value $a$. $\mbox{Gamma }(a,b)$ represents the gamma distribution with mean $a/b$ and variance $a/b^2$ and $\mbox{Uniform }\{a,\dots,b\}$ is the Uniform distribution defined on the integers $\{a,\dots,b\}$.
+Since all elements of the parameter vector have the same value, the distribution is alternatively parameterized by a single scalar value $a$. $\mbox{Gamma }(a,b)$ represents the gamma distribution with mean $a/b$ and variance $a/b^2$ and $\mbox{Uniform }\{a,\dots,b\}$ is the uniform distribution defined on the integers $\{a,\dots,b\}$.
 Moreover, for identifiability, we can use for example that the $\mu_j$ are in increasing numerical order, thus the joint prior distribution of $\bfPhi$ is $k!$ times the product of their marginal prior distributions.

-In this paper, as treated in \cite{richardson1997bayesian} we considered the Bayesian estimation in the set-up where we do not have strong prior information on the mixture parameters.
-On the other hand, being fully non-informative and obtaining proper posterior distributions are not possible in a mixture content.
-An alternative on this case is to keep the simple independence and define weakly informative priors, which may or may not be data dependent.
-Therefore, the default hyperparameter choices can be viewed with further details in \cite{richardson1997bayesian}.
+In this paper, as done in \cite{richardson1997bayesian} we consider the Bayesian estimation in the set-up where we do not have strong prior information about the mixture parameters.
+Thus, we use weakly informative priors and the default hyperparameter choices can be seen with further details in \cite{richardson1997bayesian}.

-Furthermore, in a normal mixture model the posterior distribution of the means for example could overlap, but the extent of the overlap depends on its separation and the sample size.
-When the means are well separated, labels of the realizations from the posterior by ordering their means generally coincide with the population ones.
-As the separation reduces, label-switching may occur.
+As mentioned in Subsection \ref{sec:inf}, in this work the unique labeling is achieved by imposing a restriction on $\mu_j$.
+We use that in which the $\mu_j$ are in increasing numerical order; so the joint prior distribution of the parameters is $k!$ times the prior density, restricted to the set $\mu_1<\mu_2<\dots<\mu_k.$ When the means are well separated, labels of the realizations from the posterior by ordering their means generally coincide with the population ones.
+As the separation gets small, label-switching can occur.
 This problem can be also minimized by choosing to order other parameters of the mixture components, for example, the variance, weights or some combination of all three parameters.

-In this work the unique labeling will be achieved by imposing a restriction on $\mu_j$.
-We will use that in which the $\mu_j$ are in increasing numerical order; thus the joint prior distribution of the parameters is $k!$ times the prior density, restricted to the set $\mu_1<\mu_2<\dots<\mu_k.$